luapower/luapower-all/nw.md

 ## API Notes

+### Coordinate systems

+  * window-relative positions are relative to the top-left corner of the window's client area.
+  * screen-relative positions are relative to the top-left corner of the main screen.

 ### State variables

-State variables are independent of each other, so a window can be maximized, in full screen mode and hidden all at the same time.
-Changing the state to 'minimized' won't affect the fact that the window is still hidden, nor that it is in full screen mode.
-If the window is shown, it will be in full screen mode.
-Out of full screen mode it will be minimized.
-Likewise, moving or resizing the window affects the frame rectangle of the 'normal' mode.
-If the window is maximized, resizing it won't have an immediate effect, but changing the state to 'normal' will show the window in its new size.
+State variables are independent of each other, so a window can be maximized, maximized and hidden all at the same time.
+If such a window is shown, it will show minimized.
+If the user unminimizes it, it will restore to maximized state.

-Maximizing or restoring a window while visible has the side effect of activating the window, if it's not active already.
+### Common mistakes

+#### Assuming that calls are blocking

+The number one mistake you can make is to assume that all calls are blocking.
+It's very easy to make that mistake because some of them actually are blocking on some platforms (in order of sanity: Windows, OSX and Linux -- X11 designers particularly confuse UI design with network protocol design so all calls are asynchronous).
+In a perfect world they would all be blocking and non-failing which would make programming with them much more robust.
+The real world is an unspecified mess.
+So never, never mix queries with commands, i.e. never assume that when you perform some command the state of the window actually changed when the call returns.

 ### Closing windows